meta-d/ocap/README.md

 - Copy [`.env.local`](./.env.local) file into `.env` and adjust settings in the file which is used in local runs.
 - Run command `docker-compose -f docker-compose.dev.yml up -d` to start PostgreSQL database and redis services.
 - Run both API, UI and OLAP engine with a single command: `yarn start`, or run them separately with `yarn start:api`, `yarn start:cloud` and `yarn start:olap`.
-- Open Metad OCAP UI on <http://localhost:4200> in your browser (API runs on <http://localhost:3000/api>).
+- Open Metad UI on <http://localhost:4200> in your browser (API runs on <http://localhost:3000/api>).
 - Onboarding...
 - Enjoy!

 ### Production

+- For simple deployment scenarios (e.g. for yourself or your own small organization), check our [Docker Compose file](./docker-compose.demo.yml), which we are using to deploy Metad Analytics Platform to docker cluster.
-- For simple deployment scenarios (e.g. for yourself or your own small organization), check our [Kubernetes configurations](https://github.com/meta-d/ocap/tree/develop/.deploy/k8s), which we are using to deploy Metad Analytics demo into [Aliyun k8s cluster](https://cn.aliyun.com/product/kubernetes).
+- For production deployment scenarios (e.g. for enterprise organization), check our [Kubernetes configurations](https://github.com/meta-d/ocap/tree/develop/.deploy/k8s), which we are using to deploy Metad Analytics Platform into Kubernetes platform, for example [Aliyun k8s cluster](https://cn.aliyun.com/product/kubernetes).

 ## 💌 Contact Us